dhruv-kumar-jha/NodeF/README.md

 <br />
 ### Installation

+For now the best way to use this module is to clone this repository and run `npm install`, Don't forget to do the same in `examples/jsonapi` folder.

-You can install this module by running `npm install nodef-app --save`
+IN FUTURE: you can install this module by running `npm install nodef-app --save`

 <br />